video

 So you can see there is a picture of a broken TV and we can see Tristan in the background hunting for something it looks like on the floor through the television screen that's broken.

+To begin describing him, we first need to decide, what are the most important nouns to describe?
 For example, describing a character's hair and face will help the reader to picture that character in their mind more than it will if we describe the character's knees or fingers.

-The nouns that we are most likely to want to describe in your description of Tristan are his hair, and we'll focus on the colour, the length, the style, his face, and we can talk about his eyes, his nose, his mouth, his body shape.
+And we'll focus on the colour, the length, the style, his face, and we can talk about his eyes, his nose, his mouth, his body shape.

-He's quite tall or is he short, bulky, or slim?
+He's quite tall or is he short, bulky or slim?
 His clothes, the items that he's wearing, the colour and the condition of those clothes.

-Now you will need to generate adjectives to describe each of those nouns.
+Now you will need to generate adjectives to describe each of those noun.

 So we need to come up with adjectives to describe his hair, eyes, body and clothes.

-Now work with your partner to come up with at least two adjectives to describe each of these nouns.
+Now work with your partner to come up with at least two adjectives to describe each of these nouns, remembering that we are trying to come up with adjectives that create a mysterious and curious atmosphere.

 Welcome back everyone.